containerbuildsystem/osbs-client/docs/osbs_instance_setup.md

 ## OpenShift

-Since OpenShift 0.4.3, you should have config file for master and node.
-There is a helper systemd unit file for that.
-You can run it with
+OpenShift has config file for master and node.
+You can generate them with the following commands:

 ```
+$ cd /var/lib/openshift
-$ systemctl start openshift-generate-conf.service
+$ openshift start --write-config=/etc/openshift
+$ ln -s /etc/openshift/node-* /etc/openshift/node
 ```

 It will create whole runtime configuration: